 How to get to Mostar?

-Most people plan a visit to Mostar in the form of a day trip from the capital Sarajevo or within a vacation in Dubrovnik in Croatia.
+Most people plan a visit to Mostar in the form of a day trip from the capital Sarajevo or from serveral popular vacation spots in Croatia.
+You can easily travel by bus from Split to Mostar, or even from Dubrovnik.
 If you are planning to do this, I can only encourage you.
 If you are that close, you should definitely visit Mostar.

 Also check out the offers of Getyourguide day trips.
 This way you do not have to plan anything yourself, but the day trip from your vacation destination is completely arranged for you.

 If you have some more time, I would recommend that you stay 2 or 3 days in Mostar.
 This way you will have time to discover the sights within Mostar as well as the beautiful surroundings around the city.

 When is the best time to travel to Mostar?